Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Tampa Bay's games this season have gone over 45.5 points 10 of 15 times.

-- The combined points per game average of the two teams, 47.9, is 2.4 points above Sunday's over/under.
+- New York has combined with its opponents to score more than 45.5 points in nine of 15 games this season.

-- This contest's over/under is 5.2 points under the 50.7 these two squads combine to give up per game in 2021.
+- This contest's over/under is 5.2 points fewer than the 50.7 these two squads combine to give up per game in 2021.

-- Buccaneers games this season feature an average total of 50.1 points, a number 4.6 points higher than Sunday's over/under.
+- The average total in Buccaneers games this season is 50.1, 4.6 points above Sunday's total of 45.5.

-- In 2021, games involving the Jets have averaged a total of 43.8 points, 1.7 fewer than this game's set over/under.
+- The 43.8 PPG average total in Jets games this season is 1.7 points fewer than this game's over/under.

 Buccaneers stats and trends

-- In Tampa Bay's 15 games this year, it has eight wins against the spread.
+- In Tampa Bay's 15 games this season, it has eight wins against the spread.

 - The Buccaneers have been favored by 13 points or more once this season and covered the spread.

-- When Tampa Bay churns out more than 391.3 yards, the team is 5-4 against the spread and 7-2 overall.
+- In games that Tampa Bay totals more than 391.3 yards, the team is 5-4 against the spread and 7-2 overall.

 - This year, the Buccaneers have turned the ball over 18 times, five more than the Jets' takeaways (13).